Learning to Solve PDEs on Neural Shape Representations: Conclusion

 \section{Conclusion}

-We presented a mesh-free solver that computes surface PDEs \emph{directly} on neural implicit surfaces.
-Our geometry-conditioned local operator performs a direct grid-to-grid update in a \emph{narrow band} around the target surface, remains fully differentiable, and generalizes across shapes and topologies without requiring meshing or per-instance optimization.
-On analytic benchmarks and real neural assets (across different representations), our method achieves competitive accuracy and runtime while eliminating mesh extraction and extend–restrict shuttling as required in the classical CPM method.
-The approach integrates naturally into learning pipelines, opening up options to directly add PDE neural layers for analysis, editing, and reconstruction involving neural shape representations.
+\camready{We presented a mesh-free, differentiable solver that operates directly on both neural and classical surface representations.
+By learning the extension step of embedding methods, we enable a unified, representation-agnostic approach to solving surface PDEs, which generalizes across shapes, topologies, and input functions without requiring per-instance optimization.} \camready{On analytic benchmarks and across diverse surface representations, our method achieves competitive accuracy and runtime while avoiding mesh extraction and explicit extension steps, enabling a unified treatment across modalities.} \camready{We show that learning the extension step of embedding methods is sufficient to turn classical PDE solvers into representation-agnostic, differentiable operators.} The approach integrates naturally into learning pipelines, allowing us{opening up options} to directly add PDE neural layers for analysis, editing, and reconstruction involving neural representations.
 While our focus is on the \emph{geometric} component of PDE solving—rather than optimizing high-order numerical schemes—this design makes our operator complementary to stronger discretizations and suitable for integration into more advanced solvers.
 This opens promising directions for coupling our geometry-aware update with advanced solvers, enabling PDE layers operating directly on neural surfaces while remaining compatible with classical surface representations.

-\subsection{Limitations and Future Work}
+\subsubsection{Limitations and Future Work}

-\emph{Self-intersections and medial-axis neighborhoods.} Near self-intersections and/or close to the medial axis, SDF gradients may become unreliable, which can degrade update quality.
-A pragmatic remedy is a \emph{hybrid fallback}: detect ill-conditioned patches (e.g., via $|\nabla \phi|$ or curvature thresholds) and locally hand off to a classical local FEM/embedded solver; the operator remains applicable elsewhere.
-Eventually, ours relies on the neural implicit surface to be accurate on/near the surface.
+\emph{Self-intersections and medial-axis neighborhoods.} \camready{Near self-intersections or the medial axis, SDF gradients can become unreliable, degrading update quality.
+This limitation is inherent to closest-point-based approaches.
+A potential remedy is a hybrid fallback, where ill-conditioned patches are detected (e.g., via $|\nabla \phi|$ or curvature thresholds) and handled with classical solvers.
+Our approach also relies on the underlying surface representation being accurate near the surface.}

 \emph{Evolving surfaces and rebanding.} When the underlying surface moves under the PDE (e.g., surface evolution under curvature flow), the \emph{narrow band} must be rebuilt and re-sampled, reducing any amortization benefits.
-Incremental band updates, and reusing cached features can mitigate cost; extending the operator to predict both updates and band maintenance is also an interesting future direction.
+Extending the operator to predict both updates and band maintenance is also an interesting future direction.